CURRENCIES: Pound Slides After BOE Keeps Rates At Record Low, Cuts Wage Forecast

 "But the bank said markets may be underestimating how far it needs to raise its benchmark rate over the forecast period.
 The MPC reckons on two hikes over the next three years, with the first coming in Q3 2018.
 All else being equal this ought to be supportive of sterling.
 So a dovish vote but a slight tightening bias is being displayed," Wilson said.

 In other currencies, the dollar rebounded slightly on Thursday.
-The ICE Dollar Index gained 0.1% to 92.93 after trading around a 15-month low on Wednesday (http://www.marketwatch.com/story/dollar-languishes-at-15-month-low-with-adps-jobs-report-waiting-in-the-wings-2017-08-02).
-Traders are looking ahead to Friday's closely watched nonfarm payrolls report.
+The ICE Dollar Index gained 0.1% to 92.95 after trading around a 15-month low on Wednesday (http://www.marketwatch.com/story/dollar-languishes-at-15-month-low-with-adps-jobs-report-waiting-in-the-wings-2017-08-02).
+Traders are looking ahead to Friday's closely watched nonfarm-payrolls report.

 "In the short term, speculation on the dollar is very bearish, and based on the futures market, we're seeing the most negative view on it expressed since 2009," said Rui De Figueiredo, chief investment officer and co-head of the Solutions/Multi-Asset Group at Morgan Stanley Investment Management.